memo-bond/ez-saga/README.md

 **EZ Saga** is a developer-first platform to define, manage, and deploy distributed systems with the **Saga Compensation Pattern** — all through a clean, modern UI.

 No CLI.
 No YAML editing.
-Just build systems and services, choose your infrastructure (Redis, MySQL, Kafka, Grafana...), and let EZ Saga generate and manage everything — from Velocity-based Kubernetes manifests to Kafka-driven orchestration.
+Just build systems and services, choose your infrastructure (Redis, MySQL, Kafka, Grafana...), and let EZ Saga generate and manage everything — from Velocity-based Kubernetes manifests to Event Driven system.

 ---